Jeremih: 2019–2024: Non-album singles and hiatus

+2024–present: Departure from Def Jam and upcoming fourth studio album

+In February 2024, Jeremih was released from Def Jam Recordings after fifteen years under the imprint.
+On June 28, 2024, he released his first independent single, "Wait on It", featuring Bryson Tiller and Chris Brown.

 Musical style

-Jeremih cited Michael Jackson, Stevie Wonder, and R. Kelly as his biggest influences.
+Jeremih has cited Michael Jackson, Stevie Wonder, and R. Kelly as his biggest influences.
 He described their music as "timeless", calling them "true musician-artists".
-With the release of his debut album, Andy Kellman of Allmusic compared Jeremih's vocals to Slim of 112 and Raphael Saadiq, noting that his "charmingly sly voice...is hard to not like".
+With the release of his debut album, Andy Kellman of Allmusic compared Jeremih's vocals to Slim of R&B group 112 and Raphael Saadiq, noting that his "charmingly sly voice...is hard to not like".
 In contrast, Ken Capobianco of The Boston Globe felt that Jeremih's voice was "thin", showing "little range".
 Jody Rosen expressed that Jeremih "has a way with tunes and hooks".
 He received comparisons to The-Dream, R. Kelly, and Stevie Wonder.